 IBS or irritable bowel syndrome isn’t a pleasant thing to live with.
 It’s a chronic disease impacting the lives of many, but it doesn’t have to keep you from joining the military.
-Many have asked the question and want to know if it’s still possible to join the military with IBS.
-When it comes to military recruiting and IBS, it may not be just a simple yes or no.
+Many have asked the question and want to know if it’s still possible to military recruiting and IBS, it may not be just a simple yes or no.

 As you go through the process of joining the military, you’ll have to go through a medical examination and health disclosure process.
 You may receive the go ahead during this time, but you may not.
 It’s possible you can join the military with a history of IBS, but it’s not guaranteed.

 Your recruiter will have the information you need about joining with IBS.
 Make sure you let your military recruiter know you have IBS and how you’ve treated it over the years.
 If it’s well-controlled, there?s a good change you can still join the military and serve your country.

 Why IBS May Disqualify You from Military Service

 IBS doesn’t necessarily mean you cannot join the military.
 However, it could disqualify you.
 Basic training is very strenuous and combat will be, as well.
 IF you have a chronic disease that could interfere with either, you could be rejected by the military.